-For FP2020, the Group has outsourced its internal audit function to an independent assurance provider, Vaersa Advisory Sdn Bhd ("Vaersa").
-Vaersa has no relationship with the Group and is independent from the Management and staff, directors and substantial shareholders of the Company.
-The Audit Committee is of the opinion that Vaersa is independent and able to objectively carry out its role as internal auditors.
-The internal audit costs incurred for the financial period under review was RM32,000.00.
+For FYE 2022, the Group outsourced its internal audit function to an independent assurance provider, Vaersa Advisory Sdn Bhd ("Vaersa").
+The internal audit costs incurred for the financial year under review was RM32,000.00.

 The audit team which consists of five (5) members, is headed by a member of the Malaysian Institute of Accountants and also Associated of Chartered Certified Accountants.